The Greatest Guide To Dry Tortugas, Florida

 Seaplane To Dry Tortuga

 Seaplane Adventures Key West is the only seaplane service to Dry Tortugas National Park.
-They offer seaplane tours to Dry Tortugas & Fort Jefferson – morning, afternoon, or full-day.
+They offer seaplane tours to Dry Tortugas & Fort Jefferson in the morning, afternoon, or full day.

-There is the National Park Service Entrance Fee of $15.00 per adult.
-National Park Passes, Golden Eagle, Golden Age & Golden Access Passport will get you in for free.
+The National Park Service Entrance Fee is $15.00 per adult, but National Park Passes, Golden Eagle, Golden Age, and Golden Access Passports get you in for free.

 Bring Your Boat

 Bringing your boat to Dry Tortugas National Park will provide you with the most opportunities to explore this remarkable national treasure.
-Situated approximately 70 miles west of Key West, Florida, with no food, water, or fuel available in the park, proper planning is necessary.
+Situated approximately 70 miles west of Key West, Florida, the park does not have food, water, or fuel, so proper planning is necessary.

 Important!
 Boat permits are required for all vessels entering the park before any recreational activity.
 Even if you are not planning on visiting Fort Jefferson, a boat permit must be filed on Garden Key.